apache/camel-kamelets/test/avro-data-type/README.md

 *Avro data type feature*
 - Create test data based on the User.avsc Avro schema
-- Load and run the `avro-to-log` KameletBinding
+- Load and run the `avro-to-log` Pipe
-- Load and run the `json-to-avro` KameletBinding
+- Load and run the `json-to-avro` Pipe
 - Verify that the bindings do interact with each other and the proper test data is logged in the binding output

 ## Installation